 This tricky little corner gave me some headaches during the mudroom design process, but I think it’s actually the most functional section of the room.
 The white quartz counter is pretty and bright, but also heat and scratch-resistant.
 Durability was a must as we use this counter as a drop zone for groceries, a potting bench etc…

 Sometimes the simplest things can have the biggest impact!
-Having a dedicated holder for keys and mail by the door means no more lost keys or bills!
+Having a dedicated key and mail holder by the door means no more lost keys or bills!

 Having somewhere to sit down and put on shoes was a priority in the mudroom design!
 I gave up some storage space to allow for a large bench and window.
 I love how you can see right out to the trees outside.
 This little bench has actually become an unexpected favourite reading nook!
 Even the dog likes to curl up here!